shuzokato/shuzokato.github.io/_pages/about.md

   - /about.html
 ---

-I am a MSc student at Kyushu university.
+I am a MSc student at Department of Physics, Kyushu university.
 My research lies at active matter physics and bottom-up synthetic biology.
 My interest is unveiling physical principle in biological living matter and engineering life from building blocks.
 I am also software engineer, mainly working on development of application infrastructure includng edge computing using kubernetes and other cloud-native technology.